The Nash-Williams orientation theorem for graphs with countably many ends: Liftings

 In the following, whenever we speak about the lifting graph $L(G,s,\tau_A)$, we assume implicitly that we have the hypotheses of Theorem~\ref{main lifting theorem}.

 \textbf{Throughout the rest of the section, we have the following assumptions:}

-\begin{itemize} \item $G$ is a finite multigraph, and $\ell \geq 4$ is a positive integer, \item $A \subset V(G)$ is a proper subset not containing $s$ such that $\lambda(x,y)\geq \ell$ for any two vertices $x$ and $y$ in $A$, \item there is no edge with both end-vertices outside of $A$, \item $\tau_A$ assigns value $\ell$ to pairs in $A$, and $0$ otherwise.
+\begin{itemize} \item $G$ is a finite graph, and $\ell \geq 2$ is an integer, \item $A \subset V(G)$ is a proper subset such that $\lambda_G(x,y)\geq \ell$ for any two vertices $x$ and $y$ in $A$, \item $s \in V(G) \setminus A$ is such that $\deg(s)>3$, \item there is no edge with both end-vertices outside of $A$, {so in particular all the neighbours of $s$ are in $A$,} and since $\ell \geq 2$ this also implies that $s$ is not incident with a cut-edge (as assumed in Theorem \ref{dangerous set theorem} and Frank's Thoerem \ref{frank}), and finally, \item $\tau_A$ assigns value $\ell$ to pairs in $A$, and $0$ otherwise.
 Later, we will set $\ell = 2k$, but for the moment $\ell$ might be odd, too. \end{itemize} In particular, we apply Theorem~\ref{dangerous set theorem} always with our specific target function $\tau_A$ in mind.
 Then for a set $D$ of vertices being \textbf{dangerous} means,